crimssel1/1-Big-Every-Step/README.md

 ## Race system
 - [ ] Timer
 - [ ] Timer will either be 'Next race in ...', 'Race starting in ...', or 'Race ending in ...'
+- [ ] Join button will only show once it says 'Race starting in ...' and then will disappear once clicked or once it starts/ends
 - [ ] Teleportation

 ## Other